sandeep173254/cribl-assignment-test/README.md

 1. Clone the project and cd into Project_directory (cribl-assignment-test)
 2. sh test.sh ( Run the shell script )
 3. Navigate to test-output folder for the test-results and artifacts

+OR

+You can also run it from Github CI -> Actions